bkazi/probabilistic-ml/README.md

-# Bayesian Linear Regression
+# Probabilistic Machine Learning Playground

-A repository to toy around with Edward and learn how to use it by making a bayesian linear regression model.
+A repository to toy around with Edward to use Bayesian models for Machine Learning.